 If you have a special diet, Konoba Scala Santa is the place for you.
 According to the reviews, they offer vegan, gluten-free, and vegetarian food, and all items are quite tasty.
 The atmosphere is also hot and delightful any time of the day.
 And the prices are reasonable.

 This 5-star restaurant is a bit pricier than the other ones in the town.
 It’s located on the sea-front and has a superb view.
-The staff are very professional and super nice.
+The staff is very professional and super nice.
 And the food doesn’t disappoint either!
 It’s definitely worth the price.